 Sometimes I think that John and I are the only people left on the planet who have not watched a single episode of the hit HBO series, Game of Thrones.
-Dubrovnik, of course, is now known for being the filming location for quite a bit of the series and there’s nowhere in town that we could go without seeing references to Game of Thrones tours, merchandise, you name it.
+Dubrovnik, of course, is now known for being the filming location for quite a few of the episodes of the series and there’s nowhere in town that we could go without seeing references to Game of Thrones tours, merchandise, you name it.

 The City Wall

 The top attraction in Dubrovnik is the 2-kilometer city walk that snakes its way around the edges of town.
-At nearly $30 per person admission, it feels more like being taken for a ride on the town’s cash cow than anything else.
+At nearly $30 per person admission, it feels like being taken for a ride on the town’s cash cow.
 Yes, there are magnificent views, but $30 per person?
 Seems a bit much.
 The average number of visitors per day on the walls is 7,000, generating an average of over $200K a day and making this a huge moneymaker for the city.

 Rear Window, Dubrovnik style